Aquaj/resume-2019/README.md

 ## Development

 - Make your changes in:
-  - `assets/stylesheets/*.scss` to adjust styles
+  - `src/assets/stylesheets/*.scss` to adjust styles
-  - `index.html` to adjust markup
+  - `src/index.html` to adjust markup
-  - `config/locale.*.yml` to adjust content
+  - `src/config/locale.*.yml` to adjust content
-- Remember to run `bin/compile` after each change.
+- Remember to run `bin/compile` from the root of the repo after each change.

-- The results are in `out/`.
+- The results are at the root of the repository.